I Have a Thing About Bathrooms: Reception

-Inkoo Kang of Vulture writes that the creation of Frank is a successful depiction of a misogynist with sympathetic troubles but who still has committed unforgivable atrocities, comparing him to a character in Waller-Bridge's Fleabag; Kang also suggests that his motivations may be a satirisation of a British political anti-NHS group, but that she doesn't know enough of British politics to understand this.
+Inkoo Kang of Vulture writes that the creation of Frank is a successful depiction of a misogynist with sympathetic troubles but who still has committed unforgivable atrocities, comparing him to character "Hot Misogynist" in series 2 of Waller-Bridge's Fleabag; Kang also suggests that his motivations may be a satirisation of a British political anti-NHS group, but that she doesn't know enough of British politics to understand this.

 Hanh Nguyen for IndieWire wrote that the episode is "built on" the two main face-to-face interactions between the main characters, who have not knowingly met the other before, which hold much significance: at the start of the episode when Eve steps out of her car to talk to an armed and angry Villanelle, who responds negatively and takes control of the situation, and at Eve's house where she now has more trepidation, though Villanelle instigated this meeting.
 Nguyen writes that both, with other moments in the episode, subvert expectations.
 Steve Charnock, for Dead Good, compares the kitchen meeting to the diner scene in Michael Mann's Heat, saying that it is "arguably the most tense, heart-stopping and thrilling five minutes of the series to date".

 Den of Geeks Kayti Burt suggests that Eve wearing the clothes sent by Villanelle when the latter intrudes in her house shows how Eve is completely out of control in this moment, but that the moment of inquisition allows Eve enough insight into Villanelle that she can confront her during their impromptu dinner.
 Nguyen instead suggested that even at the dinner, confronted with her enigma, Eve "can't quite capture who Villanelle is as a person", which is what gives the scene its impact.